 “Mushroom” also reveals Womanhood in Sylvia Plath’s Poetry

-“Mushroom” is also another poem of Sylvia Plath, in which she talks about the resistance of a woman to get her recognition in the society.
-As compared to men, women have to work hard to get good name and fame.
-She compares mushroom with women.
-Mushroom is metaphor for women and every line of the poem is not about mushroom but about the struggles of women in the male dominated society.
-Thus, this poem also suggests that Sylvia Plath forces her readers to take notice of woman freedom and equality.
+“Mushroom” is also another poem by Sylvia Plath, in which she talks about the resistance of a woman to get recognition in society.
+Compared to men, women have to work hard to get a good name and fame.
+She resembles a mushroom with woman.
+The mushroom is a metaphor for a woman and every line of the poem is not about mushrooms but about the struggles of women in the male-dominated society.
+Thus, this poem also suggests that Sylvia Plath forces her readers to take notice of woman’s freedom and equality.

 An eminent critic writes:-

-It is crystal clear that Sylvia has issue with male domination.
-Obviously, she writes about feminist point of view.
+It is crystal clear that Sylvia has issues with male domination.
+Obviously, she writes from a feminist point of view.
 Most of her works are known as Sylvia Plath’s feminism.
-Sylvia Plath’s poetry demonstrates womanhood and the problems of women of her society.
-She has issues with her husband, with her father and with every male person of the society.
-Her poems are full of womanhood and she is definitely on woman’s side.
+Sylvia Plath’s poetry demonstrates womanhood and the problems of women in her society.
+She has issues with her husband, with her father and with every male in society.
+Sylvia Plath’s poetry is full of womanhood and she is definitely on the woman’s side.
 Indeed, Sylvia Plath’s poetry defends womanhood, due to which Sylvia Plath‘s feminism is widely discussed.